GDS Link Alternatives: What Lenders Should Evaluate Instead

 What happens to my existing GDS Link integration if I switch?

 We don’t require you to rip anything out at once.
 You can run Floowed on a new product line or a specific segment while your existing setup runs in parallel.
 Most lenders who transition do it product-by-product over a few months.
-Our same-week activation means a new product can be live in the Decisioning Canvas while your old setup still handles legacy volume.
+Our same-week activation means a new product can be live in the Decisioning Engine while your old setup still handles legacy volume.

 Who is the right decisioning platform for tier-1 banks?